alpeters/KaplanViolante2010/README.md

 ## Final project for ECON 516

 The code [KV 2010.jl](https://github.com/alpeters/KaplanViolante2010/blob/master/src/KV%202010.jl) replicates the heterogeneous agents life-cycle model from Kaplan & Violante (2010).
 While some of the details in the paper are sparse, I have tried to follow the same methods as much as possible.
 The only significant divergence from the paper is my use of standard budget constraints, whereas the authors apply mortality risk to the value of assets during retirement within the budget.
-MOre details on this are provided below.
+More details on this are provided below.
 Addtionally, the discretization method of the non-stationary income process is not fully described.
 I followed the Rouwenhorst method for non-stationary processes outlined in Fella, Gallipoli, & Pan (2019).
 I built this on top the [QuantEcon.jl](https://github.com/QuantEcon/QuantEcon.jl) package discretization functionality and intend to contribute it when ready.
 The code herein contains these functions so as to provide a standalone run-able version.
 Some of the data used for calibration is not fully described in the article.
 I have documented below the data I used that hopefully closely resembles that used by the authors.
 Finally, I to-date, I have only implemented the zero borrowing constraint (ZBC), not the natural borrowing constraint (NBC).
+Note that the code is still needs to be tidied.
+This is item 1 on the [todo list](https://github.com/alpeters/KaplanViolante2010/blob/master/todo.TODO).

 ## Results and Discussion
-The following figures correspond to Figure 1 in the paper, with the same axes for ease of comparison:
+The following figures correspond to Figure 1 in the paper, with axes scaled similarly for ease of comparison:

 ![](/images/zbc_lifecycle_means.png)